 - Consider companion planting your tomato plants near flowers that are known to attract beneficial predatory insects that will help to control populations of pest insects, or deter those pests, such as French Marigolds and petunias.
-Find out more about tomato companion planting.
+You can find out more about tomato companion planting in our guide.

 - Don’t cut fruit from the plant as this can encourage disease.
 'While holding the fruit, push the ‘elbow’ joint just above it, and the fruit and its stem should come away in your hand,' advises Dobies.

 - Cover plants with horticultural fleece on any unexpectedly cold nights.

 - Later in the season, help tomatoes along by removing any flowers and tiny fruits that have no chance of ripening in time.
 'Also remove excess leaves to allow as much sunlight as possible to get to the tomatoes,' advises Melanie Griffiths.

 - Harvest fruit when it is fully red in colour.
-Allowing tomatoes to ripen on the vine will produce more depth of flavour – with the exception of cherry tomatoes which are best picked just before they are fully ripe as otherwise they tend to crack.
+Allowing the fruits to ripen on the vine before harvesting tomatoes will produce more depth of flavour – with the exception of cherry tomatoes which are best picked just before they are fully ripe as otherwise they tend to crack.